Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Introduction

-We investigated this RQ by asking each participant detailed questions regarding their experience about deletions on the social platforms.
-We noted that 82\% of our participants have deleted some of their posts.
-Interestingly, 51\% of the participants felt that a deleted post is indeed \textit{sensitive, damaging or embarrassing} to the uploader.
-Furthermore, 54 participants had their deletions noticed in social platforms, and even within our small sample of fewer than 200 participants, nine participants proclaimed that when their deletions were noticed by others, it resulted in discomfort.
+We investigated this RQ by asking each participant detailed questions regarding their experience with deletions on social platforms.
+We note that 82\% of our participants deleted some of their posts due to a number of reasons.
+This huge fraction indicates the wide usage and consequent utility of deletions to users of social platforms.
+Interestingly, 51\% of the participants felt that a deleted post is \textit{sensitive, damaging, or embarrassing} to its owner.
+Furthermore, 54 participants were aware of others noticing their post deletions in social platforms, and within our sample of fewer than 200 participants, nine participants pointed out that when others noticed their deletions, it resulted in discomfort.

-While establishing the need for deletion privacy was a prime goal of this work, a social platform would also need to know if users feel (un)comfortable in revealing their deletions for specific contextual factors.
+While establishing the need for deletion privacy was a prime goal of this work, a social platform would also need to know if its users feel (un)comfortable in revealing their deletions in a certain context.
 We explore this question next.